 Planned gifts are the resources that help preserve and ensure the successful future for the Hartford Symphony Orchestra.
 We acknowledge our friends who make a planned gift to us through our Encore Society.
 If you have made, or plan to make, a planned gift to the HSO, we ask that you let us know by submitting a Bequest Intention Form so we can make sure we recognize you among the members of the Encore Society.
 You can also inform us of your planned gift and remain anonymous.
 We appreciate your consideration in supporting the HSO in this way.
-Should you have additional questions, please contact your estate attorney, financial advisor, or call 860.760.7326 to speak to an HSO development staff member.
+Should you have additional questions, please contact your estate attorney, financial advisor, or call Ruth Sovronsky, Director of Development, at 860-760-7321.

 Planned Giving Options:

 - Life Insurance